 The issuance of Mining Law 4/2009 cannot be separated from the socio-political context in Indonesia.
-After the Reformation era in 1998, various socio-political movements, especially of young politicised people with a very great awareness, appeared in Indonesia.
-One can easily identify a stronger tendency of political movement, which is tied to grassroots issues.
-In general, it can be crystallized that these young people are fanatic supporters of Indonesian sovereignty, including the extractive industry sector.
-Very often young people refer to article 33 of 1945 Act, which handed over the governance of natural resources to the state and their utilization for the maximum benefit of the people.
+After the Reformation era began in 1998, various socio-political movements, especially of young politicised people with a very great awareness, appeared in Indonesia.
+One can easily identify a stronger tendency of politi cal movement, which is tied to grassroots issues.

+In general, it can be concluded that these young people are fanatic supporters of Indonesian sovereignty, including the extractive industry sector.
+Very often young people refer to article 33 of 1945 (Constitution) Act, which handed over the governance of natural resources to the state, and their utilization for the maximum benefit of the people.

-Seemingly one of the presidential candidates in the 2009 elections, Yudhoyono, who was also an incumbent at that time, recognised the signs of the strengthening of nationalism and interventionism as an opposition to neoliberalbased policies.
-To capture young people politically, the Indonesian government under Yudhovono then issued Mining Law 4/2009 on January 12, 2009; therefore 3 months before the Indonesian general elections on 9 April 2009.
-As a result, we know that the Democratic Party, the Yudhoyono-initiated political vehicle to the prelude of the 2004 election, became the winner of the 2009 election with 20.85% of the votes and conveyed him to the presidency for a second period in his life.
+One of the presidential candidates in the 2009 elections, Yudhoyono, who was also an incumbent at that time, seemingly recognised the signs of the strengthening of nationalism and interventionism as an opposition to neoliberalbased policies.
+To capture young people politithe Indonesian government under cally, Yudhoyono then issued Mining Law 4/2009 on January 12, 2009; therefore 3 months before the Indonesian general elections on 9 April 2009.
+As a result, we know that the Democratic Party, the Yudhoyono-initiated political vehicle in the prelude of the 2004 election, became the winner of the 2009 election with 20.85% of the votes and conveyed him to the presidency for a second period in his life.

 What happened after the issuance of the Mining Law 4/2009?
 All of a sudden, a very volatile response from many extractive companies in Indonesia emerged.
 Realizing the requirement in the years to come, many extractive companies wanted to maximize their chance before January 2014.
-It can be understood from the rocketed production of nickel, iron, and bauxite in Indonesia as depicted in the graph of Indonesian Minerals Production.
-Copper is an exception, the production decreased due to land expansion of PT Newmont Nusa Tenggara (NNT), one of the gold-copper giants in Indonesia.
+This can be recognized from the rocketing production of nickel, iron, and bauxite in Indonesia as depicted in the graph of Indonesian Minerals Production.
+Copper is an exception, as the production decreased due to land expansion of PT Newmont Nusa Tenggara (NNT), one of the gold-copper giants in Indonesia.